Mount Holly, New Jersey: Roads and highways

 As of May 2010, the township had a total of 38.43 mi of roadways, of which 29.11 mi were maintained by the municipality, 8.45 mi by Burlington County and 0.87 mi by the New Jersey Department of Transportation.

 The only state highway serving Mount Holly is Route 38, which crosses from west to east at the township's southern end.
 Major county roads that pass through Mount Holly include County Route 537 and County Route 541.

-Mount Holly is accessible at exit 5 of the New Jersey Turnpike in neighboring Westampton and exit 47 of Interstate 295 via CR 541 in Burlington Township.
+Mount Holly is accessible at exit 5 of the New Jersey Turnpike in neighboring Westampton and exit 47 of I-295 via CR 541 in Burlington Township.

 Public transportation

 NJ Transit provides bus service to Philadelphia on routes 317 (from Asbury Park) and 409/417/418 (from Trenton), with local service available on the 413 route between Camden and Burlington.